-Publicity – Please get word to “the hare raiser” at least a week in advance so directions can be posted on this website, the calendar, the Other Orlando H3 Facebook group, and the Yahoo Group.
+Publicity – Please get word to “the hare raiser” at least a week in advance so directions can be posted on this website, the calendar, the Facebook page/group.
 Be sure to include any special directions or instructions.

 Hash Start – The start should allow sufficient, safe parking without tickets, towing, etc. Be sure the anticipated crowd can be accommodated at the parking area and the start.
 The start time and location is entirely up to the hare.
 But once the time and location are published don’t change it unless it is absolutely necessary.

 Directions – Provide adequate directions for people to find their way to the start.
-Provide a street address.
-Provide directions from at least 2 major roads.
+Provide a street address and google map link.
 Don’t assume everybody knows where your favorite watering hole is located.

-Kit-Kar/Bag Wagon/Hare-aid – It is the Beer Angel’s responsibility to bring the beer to the start, not to the end.
+Kit-Kar/Bag Wagon/Hare-aid – It is the Beer Meister’s responsibility to bring the beer to the start, not to the end.
 Hares are responsible to provide a kit-kar large enough to transport the bags, beer and snacks to the end and keep it “safe” once it gets there.
-ARRANGE THIS AHEAD OF TIME.
-Half an hour is not enough time!
-“Meet at 3, hare away at 3:30” is not going to work unless you have a dedicated kit-kar driver.
+Try to arrange this ahead of time.